dkuhman/dkuhman/README.md

 [Crowd Card](https://crowdcard.xyz): Judging in sports is broken - Crowd Card is a platform that crowdsources event judging in MMA, grappling, gymnastics, figure skating, and much more.
 Available on the [web](https://app.crowdcard.xyz) and for [iOS](https://apps.apple.com/us/app/crowd-card/id6746776973) now!

+[MMA Refology](https://refologyhq.com): Tracking and documenting stoppage rates, deduction tendencies, and fight-by-fight history for every referee in the UFC.

 [Silk Pyjamas](https://silkpyjamas.vip): An exciting new fantsay MMA game!

 [The Work App](https://www.theworkapp.net): Creating a simple platfrom that connects subcontractors and contractors to improve transparency in job bidding